Primary school one year into having P4C whole school training

 I have attended SAPERE training courses for Levels 1, 2 and 3 in Philosophy for Children in the course of my work as a member of an Open Futures school.
 The training has enabled me to broaden and deepen my own thinking skills as well as that of the children in my school.
 It has provided new opportunities for me to use methods to encourage our children to become more confident in their thinking, consider how they manage their relationships with their peers and increase their understanding of everyday concepts by questioning within a community of enquiry.
 READ MORE

 It re-energised my teaching, gave me the ability to handle philosophical questions and enquiry more confidently and successfully, reminded me to use a wider range of resources to stimulate thinking, reminded me of the power and potential of dialogue, helped me to form different questioning techniques, gave me a way of building a creative classroom environment with endless possibilities for stimulating responses, reflection and growing relationships.
 READ MORE

 Head teacher at a small rural primary school

 We have committed time and effort to P4C in our school because we feel it gives children an opportunity to express their thoughts and feelings in a constructive and effective way.
 We can see a development in the ability of children to negotiate, see the views of others and put their own case forward in a way which benefits their own thinking and does so through constructive dialogue with their peers and adults alike.
 We have found that particularly in RE the discussions around difficult themes such as "What happens when you die?" enable us to better assess the understanding that children have of these subjects which will in time impact greatly on our assessment procedures.

-Year 6 views on P4C at a primary school - What does P4C help you with most (in life and in school?)
+What does P4C help you with most (in life and in school)?
+Year 6 views on P4C at a primary school: